How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How do you terminate a month-to-month rental in Connecticut?

-In Connecticut, landlords must give 3 days (if rent paid monthly, otherwise one rental period) written notice to terminate a month-to-month tenancy.
-Tenants must give 3 days (one rental period) written notice.
-Notice should be delivered in person or via certified mail.
+In Connecticut, landlords must give 3 days written notice to terminate a month-to-month tenancy, and tenants must give 3 days written notice.
+Three days when rent is paid monthly; otherwise one rental period (Conn.
+Gen. Stat. § 47a-23).
+Equal to one rental period (typically 3 days for monthly tenancies).
+Notice should be delivered in person or by certified mail so delivery can be proven.
 Either party can terminate without cause unless local rent control rules apply.

 What is the difference between a month-to-month and a fixed-term lease in Connecticut?

 A fixed-term lease runs for a set period (usually 12 months) and cannot be ended early without cause or mutual agreement.
-A month-to-month agreement renews automatically each month and can be ended by either party with proper notice - 3 days (if rent paid monthly, otherwise one rental period) for the landlord and 3 days (one rental period) for the tenant in Connecticut.
+A month-to-month agreement renews automatically each month and can be ended by either party with proper notice.
+In Connecticut, that means 3 days from the landlord and 3 days from the tenant.
 Month-to-month agreements offer more flexibility but less security for both parties.

 How much notice is required to terminate a lease in Connecticut?

-For month-to-month tenancies, Connecticut requires landlords to give 3 days (if rent paid monthly, otherwise one rental period) notice and tenants to give 3 days (one rental period) notice.
+For month-to-month tenancies, Connecticut requires landlords to give 3 days notice and tenants to give 3 days notice.
+Three days when rent is paid monthly; otherwise one rental period (Conn.
+Gen. Stat. § 47a-23).
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Does Connecticut regulate security deposits and rent increases?